github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 that action does not currently support resource-level permissions, enforce the connector boundary with the explicit dynamic-label allowlist described below.

-All MicroVMs using one execution role and JIT prefix share a trust boundary.
-Grant that role only `ssm:GetParameter` and `ssm:DeleteParameter` on the lane-scoped JIT prefix.
-The image must use the exact `<runnerConfigSsmPath>/<microvmId>` parameter name and must not receive access to the metadata prefix or path-listing APIs.
-The `MicrovmId` tag on each JIT parameter supports operations but is not a documented binding to the calling MicroVM's session identity.
+All MicroVMs using one execution role, JIT prefix, and metadata prefix share a trust boundary.
+Grant that role only `ssm:GetParameter` on `<runnerConfigSsmArn>/microvm-metadata/*`, `ssm:GetParameter` and `ssm:DeleteParameter` on the lane-scoped JIT prefix, and the runtime log permissions described above.
+The image must address its own metadata with its AWS-provided `microvmId` and must not receive path-listing access.
+IAM cannot bind that ID to the calling MicroVM session, so a MicroVM can read other metadata records in the same lane if it learns their IDs.
 Only allow trusted images and workloads within a shared role, or isolate trust domains with separate roles, prefixes, and provider deployments.

 ## Dynamic labels